leon-thomm/Ryven/docs/README.md

 ### Main Widget

-The main widget's metacode file is located in the node's 'widgets' folder.
-Just open it and edit the class that you will see - just like with the node's class.
-The class must derive from a QWidget class.
-You can either let the class derive directly from QWidget, or from a specified one like QLineEdit.

 #### Using Custom Content - Package Path

-As you can see there is a package path which is the path to the package the node is a part of.
-This is very useful if you want to use resources laying on your file system, images for example.
-You can put them anywhere you want into the package directory, they will not be removed by the NodeManager when overwrite the package.
+As you can see in the code generated for a widget, there is a package path which is the path to the package the node is a part of.
+This is very useful if you want to use resources like images laying on your file system.
+You can put them anywhere you want into the package directory, they will not be removed by the NodeManager when overriding the package.
+You can also use the package path to import further Python classes you defined and want to use in different widgets (like a widget parent for a certain type of node).

 #### Minimal Example

 The following code is an example for a button node.
-Once you press the button, the first and only execution output should get executed.
-Because all the connecting is done in the node class, this is pretty simple:
+Once you press the button, the first and only execution output should get executed:

     from PySide2.QtWidgets import QPushButton